openpnp/openpnp/Contact-Probing-Nozzle.md

 The job processor knows when a ContactProbeNozzle has this capability and will in this case allow starting a Job with unknown part heights.
 If only one nozzle in a multi-nozzle setup has probing capabilities, the planner will automatically restrict parts with unknown heights to this nozzle.
 As an alternative, part heights can also be auto-learned using auto focus, if bottom vision is enabled for the part.

 ![Part height unknown](https://user-images.githubusercontent.com/9963310/113597986-c313f000-963c-11eb-84e9-b0bedb797185.png)

+### Feeder Z Auto-Learning

+The ContactProbeNozzle can also auto-learn the pick Z location of feeders.
+On the first pick the height will be probed and then remembered.
+This does not (currently) change the Z location of the feeder per se, because there is no universal way to do this (the handling of Z coordinates is feeder class specific).
+Instead a Z pick _offset_ is maintained and stored.

+Note: some feeders like the [[BlindsFeeder]] still need a precise Z location configured (e.g. for cover actuatuation).

 ## What is it _not_?